-3 civilians killed in firing by Pakistan Army across LoC, International Border
+10 civilians killed in firing by Pakistan Army across LoC

 “We are living up to the commitment that those responsible for the attack will be held accountable,” it added.

 Following the strikes, several airports in the northern parts of the country were shut.
 No civil flights will be operated from the Srinagar Airport in Jammu and Kashmir, airport officials said.

-Issuing a travel advisory on X, SpiceJet said that airports in Dharamshala, Leh, Jammu, Srinagar and Amritsar were closed until further notice.
+Issuing a travel advisory on social media, SpiceJet said that airports in Dharamshala, Leh, Jammu, Srinagar and Amritsar were closed until further notice.
 “Departures, arrivals, and consequential flights may be impacted,” the airline said.

 Air India too said that all its flights to and from Jammu, Srinagar, Leh, Jodhpur, Amritsar, Bhuj, Jamnagar, Chandigarh and Rajkot remained cancelled till 12 noon on Wednesday pending further updates from authorities.